Chair, Department of Music & Drama

 Dr. Pamela Youngblood, chair of the Department of Music and Drama, teaches graduate and undergraduate flute students, flute pedagogy, and flute choir.
 She also teaches a course on women in music in the summer terms.

 Her first CD, Wind Song: New American Classics for flute and piano, was recorded with TWU staff pianist Gabriel Bita, and released in May 2010.
-Her second CD, Sparkle and Wit, was recorded in the summer of 2011 and released in the spring of 2012.
+Her second CD, Sparkle and Wit, was recorded in the summer of 2011 and released in the fall of 2012.

 Dr. Youngblood is the founder and director of the Texas Woman’s University Flute Choir, which she organized in 1994, and the Brookhaven Flute Choir, a Dallas-based, semi-professional group which she established in 1985.
-These groups have combined to commission new works for fltue choir and have performed together at National Flute Association annual conventions in Charlotte, NC (2011), New York City (2009), Albuquerque (2007), and Dallas (2001).
+These groups have combined to commission new works for fltue choir and have performed together at National Flute Association annual conventions in New Orleans (2013), Charlotte, NC (2011), New York City (2009), Albuquerque (2007), and Dallas (2001).
 Other recent performances include the Texas Music Association annual clinic/convention and lobby concerts at the Meyerson Symphony Center in Dallas.
-Dr. Youngblood has presented workshops on flute choir for TMEA and conducted a flute choir reading session for the NFA in Pittsburgh.
+Dr. Youngblood has presented workshops on flute choir for TMEA, NFA, and conducted a flute choir reading session for the NFA in Pittsburgh.

 As a researcher, Dr. Youngblood is dedicated to the discovery and performance of new or seldom-performed works for flute and flute choir.
 Recent solo recitals have included “A New Light!
 A Century of Progress for Female Composers of Flute Music,” and another program comprised entirely of works that had been published for not more than three years.